 Roasting Swiss chard is very straightforward.
 The only thing to keep in mind is that the stems take longer to cook than the leaves.
 This recipe, like any recipe using all parts of the plant, involves a 2 step cooking process to accommodate this difference.

 To start, chop the Swiss chard, keeping the leaves separate from the stems.
 Also chop the onion.
 Toss the stems and onion together in a bowl with a little olive oil.
 Prepare a baking sheet by greasing with olive oil, or by lining with parchment paper or a silicone mat.
-Place the stem/onion mixture on the baking sheet and bake for about 15 minutes.
+Place the stem/onion mixture on the baking sheet and bake for about 10 to 15 minutes.

 Toss the chopped leaves with a little olive oil and add to the baking sheet.
 Sprinkle over the half-cooked stems, then sprinkle with Parmesan cheese.